pythondev958/Animal_ETL_Repo/README.md

 The code is modular and testable with unit tests covering the core transformation logic

 # Linting
-To run flake8 for code quality checks
+To run flake8 for code quality checks, run the command from the root directory : flake8 .

 ## Environment Variables
 Configure environment variables in env.env